 TikTok ad costs are more cost effective than Facebook

-Facebook ads are still a part of a balanced ad budget, but there's no doubt the ad costs and unreliable targeting have decimated advertising efforts.
+Facebook ads remain part of a balanced ad budget, but there's no doubt the ad costs and unreliable targeting have decimated advertising efforts.
 With the iOS updates that make hyper-targeted advertising nearly impossible, brands are shifting their budgets toward other channels.

 Compared to Facebook, TikTok has lower CPMs: TikTok CPMs start around 10 dollars, and Facebook’s CPMs are about 40% higher as of the middle of 2022.
 This allows for more cost-effective testing as you begin marketing on the platform.